orcodeep/CSAPP/labs/cache/README.md

 so for the Cache Lab, even if the block size were ridiculously tiny, you can still assume an access(4, 8,..) fits inside a single block, because the lab explicitly guarantees that no memory access ever crosses a cache block boundary.

-#### Note:

-The only special thing about `M` operation is that it counts as two accesses(a load then a hit), so it always updates LRU twice and can produce two hits and 0 miss or 1 hit and 1 miss but can never give 0 hits because the store after the load is always a hit.

 ## In hardware:

 Blocks are always aligned `inherently` i.e the start addresses are always multiples of 2<sup>b</sup>.